catrincm/truthandsemantics-website/content/event/truthvag/index.md

 #### Andrea Iacona (University of Turin): Quantitative Supervaluationism.

 So far the method of supervaluations has been mainly employed to provide an account of truth, understood as a non-gradable property.
 But it is also possible, and arguably at least as plausible, to define a gradable property in terms of the same method.
 In my talk I will presents a supervaluationist semantics that is quantitative rather than qualitative.
 As I will show, there are at least two distinct interpretations of the semantics --- one alethic, the other epistemic — which can coherently be applied to key issues such as vagueness and future contingents.

+#### Tedy Nenu (University of Bristol): The Practical-Fuzzy View of Vagueness.

+The phenomenon of vagueness contaminates each and every proposal advanced by formal semanticists.
+My aims for this talk are threefold.
+First, I want to advance a modest hypothesis based on Kahneman’s (1973, 2011) dual-process theory of thought that sets out to explain the psychological appeal of the soritical premisses.
+Second, I want to present some shortcomings of classical approaches to vagueness in light of the special sciences.
+Both classical and non-classical approaches will turn out to be particularly vulnerable to Michael Tye’s (2021) recent vagueness-related paradox of phenomenality.
+Lastly, I want to make the case that, despite the usual philosophical objections, there are strong practical reasons for carrying out the formal semantics of natural languages in fuzzy frameworks.

 #### Lavinia Picollo (National University of Singapore): Indeterminacy and Quantification.